 Prayer is the foundation for our relationship with God and we offer a wide range of prayer resources to support individuals, churches and communities.

-The Church of Scotland continues its work on the agreed Radical Action Plan voted for by this year's General Assembly, including the Rt Rev Colin Sinclair's recent calls on Kirk members to join in a Season of Prayer using a series of weekly prayers written by people from across the Church and its partners.
+The Church of Scotland continues its work on the agreed Radical Action Plan voted for by the General Assembly, and has installed the Rt Rev Dr Martin Fair as the new Moderator.

 Prayers in challenging times